Policy last updated

 - there are no locally available specialist settings with enrolment criteria that align with a student’s disability diagnosis, but the student’s functional needs at that time could be met on a temporary basis by a locally available specialist setting with different enrolment criteria

-- a student has not or has not yet received a disability diagnosis (for example, due to difficulty accessing medical assessment services), but evidence indicates the student’s functional needs at that point in time could be met on a temporary basis by a locally available specialist setting.
+- a student has not or has not yet received a disability diagnosis (for example, due to difficulty accessing medical assessment services), but evidence indicates the student’s functional needs at that time could be met on a temporary basis by a locally available specialist setting.

-Non-standard enrolment process
+Non-standard enrolment appeal application process

 The purpose of the non-standard enrolment application form is to enable specialist settings and families to provide information about the prospective non-standard enrolment.
 Principals also use the form to make a recommendation about whether they support the application.
 In making this recommendation, the principal may consider factors such as whether: